ashukid/ashukid.github.io/_posts/2018-12-19-logistic-regression-in-numpy.md

 ∆L = (∂L(w1), ∂L(w2) ......), where ∂L(w1) = partial derivate of L with respect to w1
 ```

-Let's differetiate loss with repect to w1 :
+Let's differentiate loss with repect to w1 :
 ```
 ∂L(w1) = (out-y)*out*(1-out)*x1
 ```